symfony/symfony-docs/reference/constraints/Email.rst

 strict
 ......

+Performs an RFC compliant validation using the `egulias/email-validator`_ library.
-If you're using Symfony Mailer to send emails to that address, this is the recommended mode, since both are using the same library, to perform an RFC compliant validation: `egulias/email-validator`_.
-If you're not using Symfony Mailer, you will need to install that library separately to use this mode.
+It's recommended to set this mode when using :doc:`Symfony Mailer </mailer>` because the library is already installed and ready to use.
+Otherwise, you need to install the library separately to use this mode.

 html5
 .....